 Former President Donald Trump is tracking the election results alongside Robert F. Kennedy Jr., who remains on the ballot in Wisconsin despite his efforts to withdraw from the state.
 The Supreme Court recently denied Kennedy's request to remove his name from the ballots in Wisconsin and Michigan.

 8:27 PM: CNN Projection: Trump wins South Carolina.
-CNN projects that Trump secures the 9 electoral votes from South Carolina, adding to his tally in this closely contested election.
+CNN projects that Trump will secure the 9 electoral votes from South Carolina, adding to his tally in this competitive election.

-8:26 PM: FBI Warning About Fake Videos: The FBI has issued a warning regarding videos that use its emblem and promote false narratives about the election.
-Among the examples, one video mentions issues with voting machines, while another warns of alleged risks in schools.
-The FBI has labeled these messages as fabrications aimed at misleading the public.
+8:26 PM: FBI Warning about Fake Videos: The FBI has issued a warning regarding videos that misuse its emblem and promote false narratives about the election.
+One example includes a video mentioning issues with voting machines, while another raises supposed risks in schools.
+The FBI described these messages as fabrications intended to mislead the public.

-8:25 PM: Trump watches results alongside RFK Jr.: It is reported that Trump is following the election results in the company of Robert F. Kennedy Jr., who recently endorsed his candidacy.
-Both are closely monitoring the results from Wisconsin, where Kennedy Jr.'s name remains on the ballot despite attempts to remove it.
+8:25 PM: Trump watches results with RFK Jr.: Reports indicate that Trump is monitoring the election results alongside Robert F. Kennedy Jr., who recently endorsed his candidacy.
+Both are closely watching the results from Wisconsin, a state where Kennedy Jr.'s name remains on the ballot despite attempts to remove it.

 8:20 PM: Summary of extended voting hours in various states: In Georgia, voting hours were extended at 12 locations due to bomb threats.
-In Arizona, the Navajo Nation requested to keep polling centers open in Apache County following technical issues.
-In Nevada, a website was launched for voters to verify their signatures and cure their ballots before they are counted.
+In Arizona, the Navajo Nation requested that polling places in Apache County remain open following technical issues.
+In Nevada, a website was launched allowing voters to verify their signatures and fix their ballots before they are counted.

-8:15 PM: CNN Projection: Trump wins Florida and Oklahoma.
-CNN projects that Trump secures Florida's 30 electoral votes and Oklahoma's 7, strengthening his path in this election.
+8:15 PM: CNN projection: Trump wins Florida and Oklahoma.
+CNN projects that Trump secures Florida's 30 electoral votes and Oklahoma's 7, solidifying his path in this election.

 8:15 PM: Exit polls in Pennsylvania: According to CNN, about two-thirds of voters in Pennsylvania support the legalization of abortion in most or all cases.
 Additionally, 55% of respondents are in favor of hydraulic fracturing in the state.

-8:10 PM: Preparations for Harris's campaign for potential litigation: Kamala Harris's campaign is anticipating prolonged legal challenges following the elections.
-Donors have been informed that they could face weeks of legal disputes, and a team of lawyers has been mobilized nationwide.
+8:10 PM: Preparations for Harris's campaign for potential litigation: Kamala Harris's campaign anticipates lengthy legal challenges following the elections.
+Donors have been informed that they may face weeks of litigation, and a team of lawyers has been mobilized nationwide.

 8:08 PM: Projected results: CNN projects several victories, including Trump in Florida, Oklahoma, Missouri, Tennessee, and Alabama, while Harris wins in the District of Columbia, Maryland, and Massachusetts.

-8:07 PM: Death of election workers in Missouri: Two election workers in Missouri died due to flooding caused by recent storms while performing their duties on election day, according to the Wright County Clerk's Office.
+8:07 PM: Death of election workers in Missouri: Two election workers in Missouri died due to flooding caused by recent storms while carrying out their duties on Election Day, according to the Wright County Clerk's Office.

-8:05 PM: High turnout in Philadelphia and Reno, Nevada: The Harris campaign highlights historic participation in Philadelphia, which could surpass that of 2020.
-In Reno, Nevada, turnout has also been strong, with long lines and few incidents reported.
+8:05 PM: High turnout in Philadelphia and Reno, Nevada: The Harris campaign highlights historic participation in Philadelphia, which may exceed that of 2020.
+In Reno, Nevada, turnout has also been high, with long lines and few reported incidents.

-8:01 PM: Celebrity Intervention at Polling Stations: The Harris campaign mobilized celebrities such as Paul Rudd and Jennifer Garner to encourage students waiting in line at key university campuses, urging them to stay until they cast their vote.
+8:01 PM: Celebrity intervention at the polling lines: Harris's campaign mobilized celebrities like Paul Rudd and Jennifer Garner to encourage students waiting in line at key university campuses, urging them to stay until they cast their votes.

-8:00 PM: Warnings in Michigan about initial results: Officials in Michigan have urged voters to avoid jumping to conclusions based on early results due to the lack of a uniform reporting system in the state, which allows flexibility in how and when counties report their results.
+8:00 PM: Warnings in Michigan about early results: Officials in Michigan have urged voters to refrain from jumping to conclusions based on early results due to the lack of a uniform reporting system in the state, which allows flexibility in how and when counties report their results.

 8:02 p.m.
 ET - CNN projects that Donald Trump will win in Oklahoma, adding seven electoral votes.
-Oklahoma has consistently been a Republican stronghold, providing Trump with his fourth largest advantage in 2020, behind Wyoming, West Virginia, and North Dakota.
+Oklahoma has been a consistently Republican state, granting Trump his fourth-largest margin in 2020, following Wyoming, West Virginia, and North Dakota.

 8:00 p.m.
-ET - Polls close in 16 states, including Pennsylvania and Florida, two of the most contested.
-A total of 120 electoral votes are at stake in these states.
-Pennsylvania is crucial, with 19 electoral votes that could determine the outcome of the election.
+ET - The polls close in 16 states, including Pennsylvania and Florida, two of the most contested.
+In total, 120 electoral votes are at stake in these states.
+Pennsylvania is crucial, with 19 electoral votes that could determine the election.

 8:00 p.m.
 ET - Vice President Kamala Harris is projected to win in Massachusetts, securing 11 electoral votes.
 In 2020, Joe Biden also won in this state.

 8:00 p.m.
-ET - In Alabama, former President Donald Trump is projected to win, adding nine electoral votes.
+ET - In Alabama, former President Donald Trump is projected to win, gaining nine electoral votes.
 In the last election, Trump won Alabama, while Biden secured the overall victory.

 7:58 p.m.
-ET - CNN projects that Kamala Harris will win the District of Columbia, securing its three electoral votes.
-In 2020, this district was where Biden achieved his largest margin of victory, with 92.1% of the votes compared to Trump's 5.4%.
+ET - CNN projects that Kamala Harris will win the District of Columbia, with its three electoral votes.
+In 2020, this district was where Biden had his largest margin of victory, receiving 92.1% of the votes compared to Trump's 5.4%.

 7:56 p.m.
-ET - Trump declares victory in Tennessee, securing 11 electoral votes.
-He won this state in the last election.
+ET - Trump projects himself as the winner in Tennessee, securing 11 electoral votes.
+This state was won by Trump in the previous elections.

 7:53 p.m.
 ET - CNN projects Kamala Harris's victory in Maryland, securing its 10 electoral votes.
 Biden also won this state in 2020.

 7:50 p.m.
-ET - In Florida, CNN projects the victory of Donald Trump, adding 30 electoral votes.
-Florida, which has historically been a closely contested battleground, has shown a more Republican trend in recent years.
+ET - In Florida, CNN projects Donald Trump's victory, adding 30 electoral votes.
+Florida, previously a closely contested state, has shown a more Republican trend in recent years.

 7:46 p.m.
 ET - Tragically, two election workers in Missouri lost their lives due to severe flooding in Wright County.
 The victims, a 70-year-old man and a 73-year-old woman, dedicated their time to the electoral process.
 The county clerk's office expressed its condolences.

 7:40 p.m.
-ET - Kamala Harris's campaign highlights high voter turnout in Philadelphia, indicating that it may surpass the participation levels of 2020 in this key area.
+ET - Kamala Harris's campaign highlights high turnout in Philadelphia, indicating it may surpass 2020 participation levels in this key area.

 7:36 PM: Trump claims victory in West Virginia, adding 4 electoral votes.
-Kamala Harris has already won Vermont, while Trump has secured Indiana, Kentucky, and West Virginia.
+Kamala Harris has already won Vermont, while Trump secures Indiana, Kentucky, and West Virginia.

-7:30 PM: The polling places in North Carolina have closed in most locations, except for two that will extend their hours until 8 p.m.
+7:30 PM: Voting centers in North Carolina have closed in most locations, except for two that will extend their hours until 8 p.m.
 ET due to incidents.
-Results in this key state are expected soon.
+Results from this key state are expected shortly.

-7:25 PM: A record of over 5.2 million people have voted in Georgia, according to Secretary of State Raffensperger.
+7:25 PM: A record of more than 5.2 million people have voted in Georgia, according to Secretary of State Raffensperger.
 Some locations extended their hours due to bomb threats of Russian origin, although they have not been deemed credible.

 7:24 PM: In Michigan, authorities caution against drawing conclusions from the initial voting reports at 9 p.m.
-ET, as counties have flexibility in how and when they report the results.
+ET, as counties have flexibility in how and when they report their results.

-7:22 PM: According to exit polls in Georgia, independent voters show a slight preference for Trump over Harris, marking a shift from 2020.
-Harris retains support among young voters and Black voters.
+7:22 PM: According to exit polls in Georgia, independent voters show a slight preference for Trump over Harris, indicating a shift from 2020.
+Harris retains support among young voters and African American voters.

 7:20 PM: In Arizona, voters from other counties attempted to vote with federal ballots in Coconino County.
-Authorities issued a warning reminding that federal ballots are only valid in the county of registration.
+Authorities issued an alert reminding that federal ballots are only valid in the county of registration.

-7:19 PM: In Pennsylvania, students from Lehigh University have waited as long as six hours to vote.
-The high turnout has overwhelmed the voting machines at some locations, although additional machines have been brought in to expedite the process.
+7:19 PM: In Pennsylvania, students at Lehigh University have waited up to six hours to vote.
+The high turnout has overloaded voting machines at some locations, although additional machines have been added to expedite the process.

 7:24 p.m.
-ET - With polling places in North Carolina closing at 7:30 p.m., the director of the Buncombe County Board of Elections, Corinne Duncan, began the process of counting mail-in ballots at their headquarters in Asheville.
-Election workers will transport the ballots in GPS-tracked boxes.
+ET - With polling places in North Carolina closing at 7:30 p.m., the director of the Buncombe County Board of Elections, Corinne Duncan, began the process of counting mail-in ballots at her office in Asheville.
+Election workers will transport the ballots in GPS-equipped boxes.
 Results are expected to be posted online after 9 p.m.

 7:23 p.m.
-ET - Some voters from other counties in Arizona attempted to use federal ballots in Coconino County, which triggered a "disinformation" alert.
+ET - Some voters from Arizona's other counties attempted to use federal ballots in Coconino County, which triggered an alert for "misinformation."
 Authorities clarified that voters must use the ballots corresponding to their counties for their votes to be valid.

 7:22 p.m.
-ET - The office of the Secretary of State of Nevada has created a website for voters to "cure" their ballots by verifying their signatures before November 12.
-Clark County has over 10,000 ballots pending verification.
+ET - The Nevada Secretary of State's office has launched a website for voters to "fix" their ballots by verifying their signatures before November 12.
+Clark County has more than 10,000 ballots pending verification.

 7:21 p.m.
-ET - Initial exit poll results in Georgia indicate that independent voters now prefer Donald Trump over Kamala Harris, reflecting a shift from 2020.
-However, Harris retains support among young voters and the majority of Black voters in the state.
+ET - Initial exit poll results in Georgia indicate that independent voters now prefer Donald Trump over Kamala Harris, marking a shift from 2020.
+However, Harris retains support from young voters and the majority of Black voters in the state.

 7:19 p.m.
-ET - Donald Trump hopes that his latest effort in North Carolina will yield positive results.
-His team stated that they did everything possible in this state, where they initially did not plan to visit in the final weekend before the election.
+ET - Donald Trump hopes that his latest effort in North Carolina yields positive results.
+His team expressed that they did everything possible in this state, where they originally had no plans to visit in the last weekend before the elections.
 Internal polls indicated the need for a last-minute intervention due to a higher number of female voters compared to male voters in early voting.

 7:16 p.m.
-ET - Two college students from Pennsylvania waited six hours to cast their votes.
-Julia McKenna and Anna Seftenberg, from Lehigh University, arrived at 10:15 a.m. and finally voted around 4 p.m.
+ET - Two college students from Pennsylvania waited six hours to vote.
+Julia McKenna and Anna Seftenberg from Lehigh University arrived at 10:15 a.m. and finally cast their votes around 4 p.m.
 ET.
-Due to high turnout and issues with the machines, the wait at the Banana Factory Arts Center was long.
+Due to high turnout and issues with the machines, the wait at the Banana Factory Arts Center was lengthy.

 7:13 p.m.
 ET - CNN projects that Donald Trump will win the state of Indiana, securing its 11 electoral votes.
 Trump had already won this state in 2020.

 7:08 p.m.
-ET - The first projections indicate expected results: Vermont for Vice President Kamala Harris and Kentucky and Indiana for former President Donald Trump.
+ET - The initial state projections indicate expected results: Vermont for Vice President Kamala Harris and Kentucky and Indiana for former President Donald Trump.
 Polling places have closed in Georgia and other key states.
-The next major group of polling place closures is expected to occur at 8:00 p.m.
+The next significant group of polling closures is anticipated to occur at 8:00 p.m.
 ET.

 7:07 p.m.
-ET - Most polling places in Georgia have closed for this crucial election.
-In the state, five polling locations were ordered to remain open a bit longer due to an evacuation following a bomb threat.
+ET - Most polling places in Georgia have closed in this pivotal election.
+In the state, five polling locations were ordered to stay open a bit longer due to an evacuation for a bomb threat.

 7:05 p.m.
 ET - More than 80 million voters cast their ballots early, while tens of millions voted today, extending the counting process beyond Election Day.
-Voter participation appears strong nationwide, and only seven states are likely to determine the winner: Pennsylvania, Michigan, Wisconsin, Georgia, North Carolina, Arizona, and Nevada.
+Participation appears strong across the country, with only seven states likely to determine the winner: Pennsylvania, Michigan, Wisconsin, Georgia, North Carolina, Arizona, and Nevada.

 7:03 p.m.
-ET - According to an early exit poll from CNN, about 4 in 10 voters in Georgia say that the economy is their top concern.
-Fewer than 3 in 10 voters mention democracy as their main issue, while 14% cite abortion and 10% immigration.
-Only just under 5% consider foreign policy to be their priority.
+ET - According to an early exit poll from CNN, approximately 4 out of 10 voters in Georgia consider the economy to be their primary concern.
+Fewer than 3 out of 10 voters mention democracy as their biggest issue, while 14% cite abortion and 10% point to immigration.
+Less than 5% view foreign policy as their priority.

 7:00 p.m.
-ET - In Story County, Iowa, failures have been reported with the voting machines at several polling places.
-The county's audit team is working with the vendor to resolve the issue, and a manual count of the votes will be conducted at the affected locations.
-This may delay the reporting of results.
+ET - In Story County, Iowa, there have been reported failures in voting machines at several polling places.
+The county auditor is working with the vendor to resolve the issue, and a manual count of the votes will be conducted at the affected locations.
+This could delay the reporting of results.

 7:01 p.m.
 ET - CNN projects that Donald Trump will win the state of Kentucky, securing its 8 electoral votes.
 Trump had already won this state in 2020.

 7:00 p.m.
-ET - Polls have closed in several states, including Georgia, Indiana, Kentucky, South Carolina, Vermont, and Virginia.
-In Georgia, some polling places will remain open longer due to threats that caused disruptions, according to Secretary of State Brad Raffensperger.
+ET - The polls have closed in several states, including Georgia, Indiana, Kentucky, South Carolina, Vermont, and Virginia.
+In Georgia, some voting centers will remain open longer due to threats that caused disruptions, according to Secretary of State Brad Raffensperger.
 Georgia, a key state since 2020, is once again in the spotlight in this election.

 7:00 p.m.
 ET - CNN projects that Kamala Harris will win Vermont, securing its 3 electoral votes.
 This state was won by President Joe Biden in 2020.

 7:00 p.m.
-ET - Voting machines in Story County, Iowa, have experienced technical failures, according to officials.
-The tabulators in some locations are not correctly reading certain ballots, which could delay the vote counting process.
-The county's audit team is working with the provider to resolve the issue, and election workers will manually count the votes in the affected locations.
+ET - The voting machines in Story County, Iowa, have experienced technical malfunctions, according to officials.
+The tabulators in some locations are not correctly reading certain ballots, which could delay the vote count.
+The county audit team is working with the provider to resolve the issue, and election workers will manually count the votes in the affected locations.

 6:58 p.m.
 ET - President Joe Biden is closely monitoring the election developments and still believes that, had he been the Democratic candidate, he could have secured a victory in the key states.
-His team is concerned about the implications for the country if Harris fails to win.
+His team expresses concern over the implications for the country if Harris fails to win.

 6:57 p.m.
-ET - A motion was presented to keep the polling centers in Apache County, Arizona, open for two additional hours due to malfunctions with voting machines.
+ET - A motion was filed to keep polling centers in Apache County, Arizona, open for an additional two hours due to voting machine malfunctions.
 The Navajo Nation Human Rights Commission reported ongoing issues at about 10 of the 30 polling centers.
-Although officials stated that the problems have been resolved, some voters have left the lines without casting their votes.
+Although officials stated that the problems have been resolved, some voters have left the lines without casting their ballots.

 6:56 p.m.
-ET - A judge in Kentucky denied the request to extend voting hours in Jefferson County, following significant delays in Louisville.
-Although technical issues were reported in the voting systems, the judge determined that there was no evidence that voters had been denied their rights.
+ET - A judge in Kentucky denied the request to extend voting hours in Jefferson County following significant delays in Louisville.
+Although technical issues were reported with the voting systems, the judge ruled that there was not sufficient evidence to prove that voters had been deprived of their rights.

 6:53 p.m.
-ET - Vice President Kamala Harris urged voters during an interview on SiriusXM to “turn the page” on Donald Trump.
-Harris emphasized her commitment to addressing issues that affect Americans, including the economy and reproductive rights, highlighting her stance on access to reproductive health care.
+ET - Vice President Kamala Harris urged voters in a SiriusXM interview to "turn the page" on Donald Trump.
+Harris emphasized her commitment to addressing issues that affect Americans, including the economy and reproductive rights, highlighting her stance on access to reproductive health.

 6:46 p.m.
-ET - Georgia has faced multiple bomb threats attributed to emails originating from Russia, leading to the temporary suspension of voting at five centers in DeKalb County.
-Some centers have extended their voting hours to make up for the lost time.
+ET - Georgia has faced multiple bomb threats attributed to emails of Russian origin, leading to the temporary suspension of voting at five centers in DeKalb County.
+Some centers have extended their voting hours to make up for lost time.

 6:43 p.m.
 ET - The first polling places are closing in parts of Indiana and Kentucky.
-Additionally, in six key states like Georgia, polls are expected to close at 7:00 p.m.
+Additionally, in six key states like Georgia, closures are expected at 7:00 p.m.
 ET.
-Voter turnout appears to be strong in a critical election for American democracy, with no significant issues reported at polling stations.
+Voter turnout appears strong in this crucial election for American democracy, with no significant issues reported at polling locations.

 6:42 p.m.
-ET - Elon Musk confirmed in a broadcast on X Spaces that he will continue to actively participate in U.S. politics after this election, announcing that his super PAC, America PAC, will play a significant role in the upcoming midterm and judicial elections.
-He remarked, "America PAC will continue after this election and will prepare for the midterms and elections at the district attorney and judicial levels."
+ET - Elon Musk confirms during a broadcast on X Spaces that he will continue to be actively involved in U.S. politics after this election, announcing that his super PAC, America PAC, will play a significant role in the upcoming midterm and judicial elections.
+He stated, "America PAC will continue after this election and will prepare for the midterms and elections for district attorneys and judicial positions."

-6:36 PM ET - Polling centers are beginning to close in one of the most significant presidential elections in modern history.
-Voters are filling churches, schools, and community centers to determine the future of democracy in the U.S. Tonight could be historic, with either Kamala Harris becoming the first female president or Donald Trump being the first former president in over a century to reclaim the office after a loss.
-The high turnout among women, driven by the hope of seeing a female president and defending rights, is remarkable.
+6:36 p.m.
+ET - Polling places are beginning to close in one of the most significant presidential elections in modern history.
+Voters are filling churches, schools, and community centers to decide the future of democracy in the U.S. Tonight could be historic, either with Kamala Harris becoming the first female president or Donald Trump as the first former president in over a century to reclaim the office after a defeat.
+The high turnout among women, driven by the hope of seeing a woman president and defending rights, is noteworthy.

 6:35 p.m.
-ET - The first polling places close in Indiana and Kentucky, while other key states, such as Georgia, will close at 7:00 p.m.
+ET - The first polling places are closing in Indiana and Kentucky, while other key states, such as Georgia, will close at 7:00 p.m.
 ET.
-Voter turnout is high in an election that both candidates have deemed crucial for the future of democracy in the U.S. No major issues have been reported at the polling places.
+Voter turnout is high in an election that both candidates have labeled as critical for the future of democracy in the U.S. No major issues have been reported at the polling places.

 6:33 p.m.
-ET - In Georgia, Judge Ural Glanville orders several polling places in Atlanta to remain open due to unconfirmed bomb threats attributed to emails of Russian origin.
+ET - In Georgia, Judge Ural Glanville orders several polling places in Atlanta to remain open due to unconfirmed bomb threats linked to emails of Russian origin.

 6:32 p.m.
 ET - The presidential race is being decided in seven key states.
-Voting is underway in a historic election that could see Kamala Harris becoming the first woman president, or Donald Trump becoming the first former president in over a century to reclaim the office.
+Voting is underway in a historic election that could see Kamala Harris as the first female president, or Donald Trump becoming the first former president in over a century to regain the office.

 6:28 p.m.
 ET - In Pennsylvania, a crowd of young voters is gathering near Lehigh University, with wait times of up to six hours at some polling places.
-Youth turnout appears to be high, particularly among voters motivated by issues of reproductive rights.
+Youth turnout appears to be high, especially among voters motivated by reproductive rights issues.

 6:21 p.m.
-ET - Initial exit polls show a slight advantage in public opinion for Kamala Harris, with a 46% favorable rating compared to Donald Trump's 42%.
-Additionally, more voters fear a potential second term for Trump than they do a term for Harris.
+ET - Initial exit polls indicate a slight public opinion advantage for Kamala Harris, with a 46% favorable rating compared to Donald Trump's 42%.
+Additionally, more voters express concern about a potential second term for Trump than they do about a term for Harris.

 6:05 p.m.
-ET - In Maricopa, Arizona, one of the largest counties in the state, security measures have been strengthened and the counting of early votes is already underway.
+ET - In Maricopa, Arizona, one of the largest counties in the state, security measures have been tightened and early voting counting is already underway.
 The first results are expected to be released around 8:00 p.m. local time.

 5:56 p.m.
 ET - Michigan Secretary of State Jocelyn Benson reports record turnout in Michigan, surpassing even the numbers from 2020.
 Total participation is projected to exceed 5.5 million voters.

 5:48 p.m.
 ET - In Nevada, so far, 129,515 voters have cast their ballots in person across the state.
-The lines have been long, but the voting process continues smoothly.
+The lines have been long, but the voting process is proceeding smoothly.

 5:44 p.m.
-ET - In Milwaukee, Wisconsin, a recount of 30,000 absentee ballots will take place due to concerns about transparency, which could delay the final results in the city until after midnight.
+ET - In Milwaukee, Wisconsin, a recount of 30,000 absentee ballots will take place due to concerns over transparency, which could delay the final results in the city until after midnight.

 5:20 p.m.
 ET - In Allentown, Pennsylvania, the Latino community is mobilizing en masse in support of Harris, according to local reports.
-Voters of Puerto Rican descent are expressing their support for the candidate following derogatory comments about the island at a Trump campaign event.
+Voters of Puerto Rican descent are expressing their support for the candidate following derogatory comments about the island made during a Trump campaign event.

 5:06 p.m.
-ET - New York City Mayor Eric Adams casts his vote in Brooklyn and publicly pledges his support for Kamala Harris.
+ET - New York Mayor Eric Adams casts his vote in Brooklyn and publicly declares his support for Kamala Harris.

 5:04 p.m.
-ET - In Pennsylvania and North Carolina, several locations are extending voting hours due to technical issues with counting machines and delays in the opening of certain polling places.
+ET - In Pennsylvania and North Carolina, several locations have extended voting hours due to technical issues with counting machines and delays in opening certain polling places.

 4:42 p.m.
-ET - In Dearborn, Michigan, the Arab American community is showing a significant shift in voting towards Donald Trump due to foreign policy issues, while others are choosing the Green Party candidate, Jill Stein, as a protest against both major options.
+ET - In Dearborn, Michigan, the Arab American community is showing a significant shift in voting towards Donald Trump due to foreign policy issues, while others are opting for Green Party candidate Jill Stein as a protest against both major options.

 What do you think?